-A little bit of context before we dive into today's actions: you'll see the acronym "NFT" thrown around.
-It's a little different than Bitcoin (quick overview article here and 5-min video here) but the issues are the same, so I'm not going to explain further.
+You'll see the acronym "NFT" thrown around.
+It's a little different than Bitcoin (quick overview article here and 5-min video here), but the issues are the same.

-Below are 3 levels of actions you can take based on how familiar you are with blockchain/crypto/Bitcoin/NFTs.
+Here are 3 actions you can take based on how familiar you are with blockchain/crypto/Bitcoin/NFTs.
 Choose a level and get started!

 Bonus: If you're an energy researcher OR a developer creating open source solutions, you could win a bounty for researching/creating a more ecologically friendly token.
 What a time to be an eco-friendly bounty hunter.